Back to blog

 April 23, 20266 minBy Daryna Fornalska

 If you're searching "Combot alternative" in 2026, you already know why.
-Combot has been the default Telegram admin tool for most of a decade.
-It has great analytics, clean dashboards, solid keyword filters.
+Combot has been the default Telegram admin tool for most of a decade — built on top of Telegram's Bot API with great analytics, clean dashboards, solid keyword filters.
 And for most of that decade, it was enough.

 This isn't a Combot-bashing post.
 Combot did something important — it made Telegram moderation accessible to non-technical admins.
 I still recommend it if your main job is reporting community metrics to stakeholders.
 But for protection, the calculus changed.
-Here's what I see, day to day, running an AI moderation bot across 41 live groups.
+Here's what I see, day to day, running an AI moderation bot across 48 live communities.

 What Combot still does well